Wraithseer/DynamicStats/README.txt

 6. Improve calculation of divines trait of Steed mundus to account for non-gold items (currently adds flat 1% for every detected divines item beyond the first)
 7. If possible, move sprint event from SHIFT press to better detection method or to be configurable
 8. Add support for different levels of included CP stars (possibly not needed, but not the most extreme edge case)
-9. Change functions and methods to reduce unnecessary calls and updates.
+9. Change functions and methods to reduce unnecessary calls and updates
+10. Improve visual design
+11. Add settings for turning stat lines on and off
+12. Add automatic pvp mode on battle spirit aquisition, that will remove cap information from penetration and armor, as well as calculate player penetration debuffs
-10. Refarctor functions and calls to improve code quality.
+13. Refarctor functions and calls to improve code quality.